Rhythm-al-ism: Critical reception

+Accolades

+In 2012, Kendrick Lamar included the album on his "Complex Top 25 Favorite Albums" list and wrote that: "'Down, Down, Down,' that used to be crazy.
+I came across this record in middle school.
+Middle school, just playing 'Down, Down, Down' all day.
+Going on the bus and bumping that.
+'Speed' was crazy, 'Hand In Hand.'
+'Speed' was crazy.
+The interlude was crazy too, he always has a lot of crazy interludes."
 In 2025, Pitchfork placed it at number 34 on their list of the "100 Best Rap Albums of All Time".
 The website's writer Joshua Minsoo Kim said that while DJ Quik "raps on here like your impish best friend, Rhythm-al-isms hedonistic celebrations feel urgent, valorizing that most important thing in life: having a good time."

 Commercial performance

 The album debuted at number sixty three on the US Billboard 200 and spent 29 weeks on the chart.
 It also debuted at number thirteen on the US Top R&B/Hip-Hop Albums charts and spent 39 weeks on the chart as well.
 The album was certified Gold on July 27, 1999, by the RIAA for selling over 500,000 copies.